streamr-dev/streamr-specs/PROTOCOL.md

  `errorMessage`| `string` | An error message intended for a human, explaining what went wrong.
  `groupKeyIds`| `array`   | An array of strings containing the `groupKeyIds` that were requested but could not be retrieved due to the error.

-Example of a `GroupKeyErrorResponse` including the rest of the `Stream Layer` fields:
+Example of a `GroupKeyErrorResponse` including the rest of the `Stream Protocol` fields:

 ```
 [32, [...msgIdFields], [...msgRefFields], 31, 0, 0, null, "[\"requestId\", \"streamId\", \"ERROR_CODE\", \"Error message\", [\"groupKeyId1\"]]", null, 2, "0x29c057786Fa..."]